tazlambert/weblogic-modernization/tutorials/create.domain.artifact.md

 | CredentialEncrypted | remove this parameter | Not needed so it will be removed  |
 | PasswordEncrypted | welcome1 | datasource user password |

-Which will make the mode file like below:
+Which will make the model file like below:
 ```
 domainInfo:
     AdminUserName: 'weblogic'